 How to Calculate Price Per Square Foot Bottom Line

-Price Per Square Foot Calculation FAQ
+Price Per Square Foot Calculation FAQs

 Here are a few examples of how to calculate the price per square foot.

-• A 2,000-square foot home is listed for $400,000.
+- A 2,000-square foot home is listed for $400,000.
 In this case, $400,000 divided by 2,000 is $200 per square foot.

-• A 1,500-square foot home in the same neighborhood is also listed for $400,000.
+- A 1,500-square foot home in the same neighborhood is also listed for $400,000.
 The price per square foot is $267 per square foot, more than the larger home.

-• A 2,500-square foot house nearby is listed at $450,000.
+- A 2,500-square foot house nearby is listed at $450,000.
 In this case, the price per square foot is $180, less than either of the other homes.

 That said, the price per square foot can give you leverage when negotiating with a seller.
 You can show them listings for homes in the same neighborhood with a lower price and use that as a tool to talk them down.
 At worst, they’ll refuse to meet your price.
 At best, it can help you get a much better deal.

-Suppose you’re dead set on a particular neighborhood or school district.
-In that case, it can be a good idea to figure out the average price per square foot for that area.
 To do that, you’ll first need to choose a sample set of houses.
-Then you calculate the price per square foot for each of them, add them together, and divide the total by the number of houses.
+Then, you calculate the price per square foot for each of them, add them together, and divide the total by the number of houses.

 For example, in the last section, our house prices were $200, $267, and $180 per square foot.
 200 + 267 + 180 is 647.
 Divide that by three, and you get about $216 per square foot.
 That’s your average for the neighborhood.

 How does this help?
 Simply put, it gives you a rough measurement of whether or not you’re getting a good value.
 If you see a home in that neighborhood that only costs $140 per square foot, you might want to look twice and see if there’s anything wrong with it.
-Conversely, if a home costs $300 per square foot, it’s probably overpriced.
+Conversely, if a home costs $300 per square foot, it’s probably overpriced

 To find useful comps, you’ll want to find homes that sold within the last three to six months.
 They should also be nearby, definitely in the same school district, and ideally in the same neighborhood.
 Moreover, they should be roughly the same age.
 A 20-year-old house is fundamentally different from an 80-year-old house, for example.

-Also, comps should be of a similar size with similar square footage to the home you’re looking at.
+Comps should be of a similar size with similar square footage to the home you’re looking at.
 Remember, size has a significant impact on the cost per square foot.
 Finally, search for homes with similar attributes.
 For example, if you’re looking at a home with an in-ground pool, your comps should also have in-ground pools.

-Once you’ve found a few good comps, perform the calculations we talked about, and determine the average price per square foot.
+Once you’ve found a few good comps, perform the calculations we talked about and determine the average price per square foot.
 This will give you a good idea of whether you’re getting a good deal and what your negotiating position is.

 To begin with, you could simply check some online sources.
 Unfortunately, not all of these sources are reliable.
 For example, many include houses that are still on the market, which can skew the numbers higher.
 Make sure you’re only looking at closed listings if you’re using an online source.